Ottawa Lynx

 The Ottawa Lynx were a Minor League Baseball team that competed in the Triple-A International League (IL) from 1993 to 2007.
 The team's home field was Lynx Stadium in Ottawa, Ontario.
 Over 15 seasons, the team was an affiliate of the Montreal Expos (1993–2002), Baltimore Orioles (2003–2006), and Philadelphia Phillies (2007).
-At the time, it was the only IL franchise in Canada.
+At the time, it was the most recent IL franchise in Canada after the Edmonton Trappers relocated to Round Rock, Texas to become the Round Rock Express in 2004.

 In late August 2006, the league approved the conditions to negotiate the sale of the team.
 The new owners moved the team to Allentown, Pennsylvania, beginning with the 2008 season, where it became known as the Lehigh Valley IronPigs.

 History

 In 1991, Ottawa businessman and then Ottawa 67's owner Howard Darwin was successful in applying to the IL for an expansion franchise to begin play in 1993, at a cost of $5 million.
 The Lynx became the second IL franchise to play in Ottawa, after the former Ottawa Giants and Ottawa Athletics of the 1950s.
 The application was contingent on the City of Ottawa building a baseball stadium for the team.
 Lynx Stadium was completed in time for the 1993 season.